 In case you think I'm jumping the gun here, I'm not saying that one imaginary marriage to an inanimate object devoid of true gender identity means that my daughter is gay.
 She calls several male friends her boyfriends, and if she truly wants to marry anyone at this stage in her life it's probably the actor Matt Smith.
 Whatever her ultimate identity may be, it's still buried under the innocence of childhood.

 That said, her best friend at school has two mommies, and both women are also among my closest friends.
-She's literally known them since the day she was born.
-When my daughter asked why we can't go to the indoor playground inside a Chick-Fil-A like we do at McDonald's, I explain to her that the restaurant does not believe that her friend's moms deserve to be married, and that if we buy their food they will use our money to try and keep the moms from being together.
+She's known them since the day she was born.
+When my daughter asked why we can't go to the indoor playground inside a Chick-Fil-A like we do at McDonald's, I explain to her that the restaurant does not believe that her friend's moms deserve to be married.

 This, she tells me, is mean, and I agree.
 We've had no more further commentary on the subject aside from occasionally asking how the cows get up on the billboards and how they'll get down.
 (I've told her they have rocket boots and parachutes.)